 State Maritime Academies

-in the U.S. Merchant Marine.
-In addition to training engineering and deck
+in the U.S. merchant marine.
+In addition to training engineering and

-officers, individual schools specialize in maritime port management, marine
+deck officers, individual schools specialize in maritime port management,

-areas of study.
-By authority of the Maritime Education and Training Act
+By authority of the Maritime Education and Training Act of 1980, MARAD

-of 1980, MARAD provides annual funding for student assistance, school-ship
+provides annual funding for student assistance, school-ship maintenance

-maintenance and repair, and training-ship fuel oil (when available) to
+and repair, and training-ship fuel oil (when available) to the six state

-Qualified students are eligible, at a total federal program cost of $1.2
+academies.
+Qualified students are eligible, at a total federal program

-million per year, to receive student incentive payments (SIPs) of $3,000
+cost of $1.2 million per year, to receive student incentive payments

-annually, for no more than four academic years, to help offset the cost
+(SIPs) of $3,000 annually, for no more than four academic years, to offset

-must maintain that license for six years after graduation.
+marine officer's license--they must maintain that license for six years

 MARAD also provides training vessels to the five coastal academies for

-are critical to the ability of the state maritime academy programs to
+ships are critical to the ability of the state maritime academy programs

 fire fighting, and damage control.
 The training ships ensure that students